helenacruz/awesome-scripts/README.md

-# some-useful-scripts
+# awesome crap
-I may have spent more time writing these than actually doing what they do by hand but where's the fun in that?
+I may have spent more time writing these scripts than actually doing what they do by hand but where's the fun in that?

 ## tomobi.sh